mcd500/teep-device/docs/building_without_docker.md

 ## Keystone

-Build `TEEP-Device` with Keystone.
-Make sure Keystone and its supporting sources have been built already.
-Please refer to the Keystone section of the "Preparation before building TA-Ref without Docker" in the TA-Ref document.
+instruction to build `TEEP-Device` with Keystone.
+The Keystone and its supporting sources must be built and installed on the build environment beforehand.
+Refer to the Keystone section of the "Preparation before building TA-Ref without Docker" in the TA-Ref document.

 ### Clone and Build